 There have been eight occasions on which a team has recorded a 1-2 finish at this circuit.
 Ferrari, Williams, McLaren and Mercedes are the four teams to have recorded 1-2 results here.

-Three drivers on the 2021 grid have previously won a Grand Prix at this circuit.
-Max Verstappen, Valtteri Bottas and Lewis Hamilton have each won two races at the Red Bull Ring.
+Three drivers on the current grid have previously won a Grand Prix at this circuit.
+While Max Verstappen has taken four victories at the Red Bull Ring, Valtteri Bottas and Lewis Hamilton have each won two races at the track.

 The longest streak of different winners at the Red Bull Ring came between 1970 and 1977, when eight different drivers won in as many years.